Orb (software)

-Orb was a freeware streaming software that enabled users to remotely access all their personal digital media files including pictures, music, videos and television.
+Orb was a freeware streaming software that enabled users to remotely access all their personal digital media files including pictures, music, podcasts, videos and television.
 It could be used from any Internet-enabled device, including laptops, pocket PC, smartphones, PS3, Xbox 360 and Wii video game consoles.

 In 2013, Orb Networks, Inc. announced that they were acquired by a strategic partner and would be shutting down operations.
 Also in 2013, Co-founder Luc Julia indicated that Orb Networks' technology had been acquired by Qualcomm, but no accompanying press release had been issued.

 Orb's website (accessed May, 2014) announced: "...about a year ago Orb's team and technology were acquired by Qualcomm Connected Experiences, Inc." and "Orb Networks will no longer be offering any Orb software downloads or support for our web based products such as OrbLive and Mycast."
 The statement invited people to "check out Qualcomm's AllPlay media platform" but did not specify how Orb software may have been utilized.